chimplie/the-love-geometry/qa/README.md

 Here is the "Not With a Bang" project consisting several steps which graded independently.
 The necessary exercises are only a steps [1](#step-1-describe), [2](#step-2-plan-your-attack) and [3a](#step-3a-case-sensitive)/[3b](#step-3b-cucumber-time).

-In optional [Step 4](#step-4-a-clockwork-cucumber-optional) you can try yourself as an automation testing engineer.
+In optional [Step 4](#step-4-api-time-optional) you can try yourself as an automated testing engineer.
 This is a star-type of assignment.
 We do not expect you to finish it but we will love to work with a person who can see outside of the box of his/ner competency and specialisation.